elefAntti/robo/README.md

 # robo

+- robot code for Robot Uprising 2018 Hackathon
-kinematics code for a differential drive robot and an ui to test it.
+- kinematics code for a differential drive robot and an ui to test it.

 ## How to use